 A review course in preparation for the RHIA exam will be offered to senior students for two weeks at the beginning of the final term prior to the PPE.
 The course will require purchase of a review book.
-Both classroom and online participation is required.
-The senior comprehensive exam will be taken at the end of the review course.
+Both classroom and online participation is required and graded, and grades are included as part of the HIM 384 course grade.
+The senior comprehensive exam, also required and graded, will be taken at the end of the review course.
 Students are encouraged to then take the RHIA exam as soon as possible after the review course for best results